pasoneko/AstroImageDetection/README.md

 ```

-If you there are comments/questions/suggestion on the running the script, contact Rishi Babu (rbabu@icecube.wisc.edu)
+If you there are comments/questions/suggestion on the running the script, contact Rishi Babu (rbabu@icecube.wisc.edu) or Palmer Wentworth (itomura@msu.edu).